 As business leaders, Rotarians share their skills and expertise through Vocational Service.
 Your Vocational Service efforts can play a vital role in improving the quality of life for those hardworking members of the community who need direction and expertise.
 By participating in any of a number of Vocational Service activities – mentoring, career days, vocational awards, business assistance, or even talking about your job at a club meeting – you can turn your experience into an invaluable resource for others.

 Many members focus on Community Service projects.
 Community Service can be likened to “rolling up our sleeves” to serve our community.
-Our projects include packaging food at Midwest Food Bank, cooking meals for at Home Sweet Home Ministries, volunteering to watch children so parents can take classes at the Boys & Girls club, or one of many others projects.
+Our projects include packaging food at Midwest Food Bank, cooking meals for at Home Sweet Home Ministries, building homes for Habitat for Humanity, volunteering to watch children so parents can take classes at the Boys & Girls club, or one of many others projects.

 International Service is for the advancement of international understanding, goodwill, and peace through a world fellowship of business and professional persons united in the ideal of service, to expand Rotary’s humanitarian reach around the globe and to promote world understanding and peace.
 The International Service Division has many projects supporting these goals, and invites and encourages participation in this vitally important work.
 Past International Service projects have including building wells in Uganda & India, building a new kitchen for an care home in Romania, creating a traveling library for schools in southwest Africa, and equipping a hospital in India.

 Youth Service recognizes the importance of empowering youth and young professionals through leadership development programs.

 Service clubs sponsored by us span many ages and include:

 - Earlyact, (ages 5-13) for elementary-junior high students.
 Sunrise Rotary sponsors Earlyact clubs at Washington Elementary and Sheridan Schools.